Get -50% Off Today:

 Popular EMA Combinations

 Different combinations of EMAs are used to generate reliable crossover signals.
+These setups typically involve two EMAs with different periods, often referred to as ‘two EMAs.’
 Some commonly used setups include:

 • 9-period vs 21-period EMAs: A classic combination where the 9-period EMA (short-term) crossing above the 21-period EMA (long-term) generates a buy signal, while crossing below generates a sell signal.